avtools-io/itu-r-468-weighting/README.md

 This projects consists of a sole function named `r468`.
 Which can be found in `weighting/filter.py`.

 The function `r468(f, kHz="1kHz")` Takes a frequency value and returns a weighted dB value.
-For weightening, the ITU-R-468 standard is followed.
+For weightening, the ITU-R 468 standard is followed.

 The math for this is taken from Wikipedia (as of 2019-08-08):